microsoft/WebTemplateStudio/README.md

 # Web Template Studio
 *To be written*

 Note: Use VSCode light mode to view the extension.
 Running the extension in VSCode v1.31 and above will currently result in non-rendering SVGs.
+This issue was [fixed in v1.32](https://github.com/Microsoft/vscode/issues/68033) which will be released in March 2019.

 # Quick Start
 Clone the repository and use